Help! My AC Is Dripping Water

 Warm outdoor air can make its way through loose seals.
 When this happens, water vapor condenses and pools around the outdoor unit.
 An HVAC contractor can reseal the unit and close it off from the outside air.

-Now that you know the answer to the question, “Why is my air conditioner dripping water?” it may be time to schedule a visit from Arctic Air Conditioning!
+Now that you know the answer to the question, “Why is my air conditioner dripping water?” it may be time to schedule an AC repair visit from Arctic Air Conditioning!
 Contact us to schedule air conditioning repair today.